 - You have not received a reply within four weeks of your initial application.
 This is deemed to be a refusal of your request and allows you to proceed to internal review.

-The appeal process will involve a full reassessment of your original FOI request by a member of the University Management Team ( UMT), not involved in the initial decision..
+The appeal process will involve a full reassessment of your original FOI request by a member of the University Management Team (UMT), not involved in the initial decision..
 The reviewer can change or agree with the original decision made.
-You will be told the result of this review within three weeks.
+You will be informed of the result of this review within three weeks.
 An internal review fee of €30.00 (€10.00 for medical card holders) is applicable when appealing a decision and this is to be sent with your written appeal submission.
 There is no fee for internal review applications concerning only personal information relating to oneself or an appeal in relation to a decision by NUI Galway to impose a fee or deposit.

 Requests for internal review should be submitted in writing to the FOI Office.